VijayManoj/Status-Check/README.md

 This Project is very useful to college students and faculty who are working, studying in a college (or) an university.
 Since, University is a place where lot of people as students and teachers as faculty are doing thier jobs.
 There can be thousand's of students and hundreds of faculty.

+This Project is done with the Android Studio.

 This Project Softwares are:
 Front End : XML